WebAssembly/binaryen/ts/README.md

 		- `expression/`: Expression info classes, and source for WASM expression generation

-		- `expression-builders/`: internal functions for ultimately construting an `ExpressionBuilder` object

 	- `services/`: namespace-like, stateless classes

 - `dist/` *(gitignored)*: output of **tsc**; this gets published to npm for consumers